mixxxdj/manual/source/chapters/library.rst

 as an additional music directory.
 Mixxx will watch this directory and its subdirectories for new tracks.

-.. seealso:: For more informations, go to :ref:`configuration-changing-music-directories`.
+.. seealso:: For more informations, go to :ref:`configuration-import`.

 Quick Links - Bookmark your favorite folders
 --------------------------------------------